well-typed/hs-bindgen-tutorial-nix/readme.md

 postHook="${postHook:-}"$'\n'"populateHsBindgenEnv"$'\n'
 ```

-### Use specific versions of the GHC or LLVM toolchains
+### Use specific versions of the GHC or Clang toolchains

 One possibility to specify the GHC toolchain is to simply use a different
 Haskell package set.
-For example, building the `pcap-client` project with GHC 9.12
+For example, building the `pcap-client` project with GHC
-only requires a small change in the Nix Flake:
+9.12 only requires a small change in the Nix Flake:

 ```nix
 ...